BenjaminPaap/WP-AutoSharePost/README.md

 Special Thanks
 --------------
-Special thanks go out to all employees at Checkdomain GmbH visit www.checkdomain.de
+I want to thank all my colleageus at http://www.checkdomain.de/ who supported me to create this Wordpress-Plugin